 The Blending Modes in the Darken category will turn the “Result” colors darker.
 Anything that is white in the blend layer will become invisible, and anything that is darker than white is going to have some darkening effect on the pixels below it.

 Darken blending mode Looks at the color information in each channel and selects the base or blend color—whichever is darker—as the result color.
 Pixels lighter than the blend color are replaced, and pixels darker than the blend color do not change.

-This Blending Mode does not actually blend pixels, it only compares the base and blend colors, and it keeps the darkest of the two.
+This Blending Mode does not actually blend pixels, it only compares the base and blends colors, and it keeps the darkest of the two.
 If the blend layer and the base layer color are the same, then there is no change.

-Looks at the color information in each channel and multiplies the base color by the blend color.
+Look at the color information in each channel and multiplies the base color by the blend color.
 The resulting color is always a darker color.
 Multiplying any color with black produces black.
 Multiplying any color with white leaves the color unchanged.
 When you’re painting with a color other than black or white, successive strokes with a painting tool produce progressively darker colors.
 The effect is similar to drawing on the image with multiple marking pens.

 - Color Burn